Trees on the side of interstate with skyline in foreground

 The logistics of expanding a U.S. business into a new country are complex—including adhering to local laws and navigating a new culture.
 Learning how to pay international employees is yet another learning curve.

-This guide outlines ways for paying international employees while maintaining compliance with local employment and payroll laws.
+This guide outlines ways to pay international employees while maintaining compliance with local employment and payroll laws.

 How does a U.S. company pay foreign employees?

-Once a company decides to expand overseas, the next step is to determine how to legally hire and pay international employees.
+Once a company decides to expand overseas, the next step is to determine how to legally hire international employees, as well as how to pay international employees compliantly across different jurisdictions.

 There are two primary ways to legally pay foreign employees overseas.
 First, a company can set up and incorporate a legal entity.
 Second, a company can use a global employer of record (EOR).
-Both options allow companies to expand their workforce, but the former requires far more commitment and risk.
+Both options allow companies to expand their workforce, but the former requires far more commitment and risk regarding time, resources, and regulatory compliance.

 Set up a legal entity in the foreign country

-Setting up a legal entity is a natural choice for companies that want to permanently establish themselves in a new country.
+Setting up a legal entity is a natural choice for companies that want to permanently establish themselves in a new country and have the resources to manage complex international operations.

 For example, if a U.S. manufacturing company expands into India to open a new plant, it would likely create a legal entity in India.
-While entity establishment is costly and a time-consuming process, it may be a worthwhile investment for companies that see long-term or permanent operations.
+While entity establishment is costly and time-consuming, it may be a worthwhile investment for companies that see long-term or permanent operations and anticipate significant market growth.

 U.S. companies that create legal entities in other countries still face the challenge of payroll for international employees.
-If a company has legal entities in more than one country, payroll becomes even more complicated.
+If a company has legal entities in multiple countries, payroll becomes even more complicated due to varying tax regulations, labor laws, and reporting requirements.

-A multi-country payroll solution makes it easy for U.S. companies to pay international employees across multiple countries and mitigates the need to manage multiple payroll providers.
-Standard multi-country payroll offers country-compliant payroll processes, reduces payroll reruns, automates payroll for multiple countries, and integrates with other payroll tasks such as time and attendance management.
+A global payroll solution makes it easy for U.S. companies to pay international employees across multiple countries and mitigates the need to manage multiple payroll providers.
+Standard global payroll offers country-compliant payroll processes, reduces payroll reruns, automates payroll for multiple countries, and integrates with other payroll tasks such as time and attendance management.

 Partner with an EOR

-Not all companies have to set up a legal entity to do business in another country.
-Rather than going through the expensive, time-consuming process of establishing an entity, many companies opt to partner with a global EOR instead.
+Not all companies must establish a legal entity to do business in another country.
+Rather than undergoing the expensive, time-consuming process of establishing an entity, many companies opt to partner with a global EOR to accelerate their international expansion.

 An EOR streamlines global expansion and hiring for companies by simplifying processes such as onboarding, payroll, and benefits.
-The EOR becomes the legal employer of a company’s supported employees and ensures hiring and payroll compliance with local labor laws in each country.
+The EOR becomes the legal employer of a company’s supported employees and ensures hiring and payroll compliance with local labor laws in each country while managing evolving regulatory requirements.

 For example, if a U.S. software company wanted to hire a team of workers in France to develop a new product, it would benefit from partnering with an EOR.
-EORs have the expertise on how to pay international employees, navigate complex labor laws, and ensure employees get paid on time.
+EORs have the expertise on how to pay international employees, navigate complex labor laws, and ensure employees get paid on time through secure, compliant payment channels.

 Global payroll, an integrated feature of a standard EOR solution, takes care of paying international employees in multiple countries.
 If that same U.S. software company also has a team in the U.K., the EOR would manage paying employees in both France and the U.K. through one platform.